Which natural resources are extracted in Germany?

 Economic importance

-In 2022, the amount produced in Germany was approximately 14.1 million tonnes of rock salt (including industrial brine) and some 6.0 million tonnes of potash and potash salt products.
-This is roughly equivalent to a value of €4.0 billion and it accounts for a 1.0% share of GDP.
-Salts accounted for around 22% of the total value of natural resources mined in Germany in 2022.
-This means that salts ranked 3rd among all natural resources mined in Germany in terms of economic importance behind natural gas and the aggregates.
-Domestic production covered 100% of German requirements for salts (2022).
-With a total production of approx. 5%, Germany was the fourth largest producer of salt in the world in 2022, after China, the USA and India, and also the fifth largest potash producer with around 5% of the world’s total production.
-In 2022 and 2023, a total of 8,198 and 8,398 persons were directly employed in potash mining in Germany and a further 2,386 and 2,472 were employed in salt mining.1
+In 2023, the amount produced in Germany was approximately 12.5 million tonnes of rock salt (including industrial brine) and some 5.8 million tonnes of potash and potash salt products.
+This is roughly equivalent to a value of EUR 2.5 billion and it accounts for a 0.06 % share of GDP.
+Salts accounted for around 18 % of the total value of natural resources mined in Germany in 2023.
+This means that salts ranked 3rd among all natural resources mined in Germany in terms of economic importance behind the aggregates and natural gas.
+Domestic production covered 100 % of German requirements for salts (2023).
+With a total production of approx. 5 %, Germany was the fourth largest producer of salt in the world in 2023, after China, the USA and India, and also the fifth largest potash producer with around 5 % of the world’s total production.
+In 2023 (2024), a total of 8,398 (8,262) persons were directly employed in potash mining in Germany and a further 2,472 (2,584) were employed in salt mining.
+The estimated geological rock salt reserves in Germany amount to over 100 trillion tonnes.
+By comparison, geological potassium salt reserves are lower, with a converted potassium oxide content estimated at about 5 billion tonnes.1

 Extraction